-Thus, this approach goes against prevailing principles, such as you “have to work hard to get what you want.”
+Thus, this approach goes against prevailing principles, such as ” having to work hard to get what you want.”
 And it has been hard for many bodybuilders to transition to a new way of thinking.
 They think they are cheating themselves out of progress if they take the straightforward route.

 But quick sessions with long breaks have built the current crop of bodybuilders.
 And they are certainly a lot bigger than their predecessors.